gizmomathboy/ct_chargen_js_app/README.md

 5. If the service has ranks check for commission.
 Skip if already have a commission
 6. If you have a commission check for promotion
 7. Select a skills table to roll on.
 Initial term of service you get 2 skills rolls.
-  * Scouts alwasy get 2 skill rolls per term
+  * Scouts always get 2 skill rolls per term
   * for each commission or promotion in a term another skill roll is done
 8. Decide to whether to reenlist or muster out
   * reenlist roll is always done.
 On a 12 you are forced to reenlist